Wandeon/fleet/roles/hdmi-media/README.md

 `roles/hdmi-media/50-zigbee.yml` adds the Zigbee hub components.
 Additional environment variables:

+### Environment configuration

+Secrets were previously stored in an encrypted `.env.sops.enc`, but the file is now disabled as `.env.sops.enc.disabled`.
+Create a plain `.env` alongside the role with the required values (copy from `.env.example` as a starting point) and the agent will load it automatically.
+Missing `sops` binaries or decryption failures no longer abort the deployment; the agent logs a warning and continues with any plain-text env file.

 - `ZIGBEE_SERIAL_PORT` (default `/dev/ttyACM0`)
 - `ZIGBEE_MQTT_USER` / `ZIGBEE_MQTT_PASSWORD`
 - `ZIGBEE_NETWORK_KEY`, `ZIGBEE_PAN_ID`, `ZIGBEE_EXT_PAN_ID`